What is pet insurance for a pre-existing condition?

 How to find the best pet insurance cover for pre-existing conditions?

-If your pet has a medical history and you’re looking for insurance that may cover pre-existing conditions, it’s important to understand the nature of your pet’s condition first.
+If your pet has a medical history and you’re looking for insurance that covers pre-existing conditions, it’s important to understand the nature of your pet’s condition first.

 Keep in mind that different insurers treat pre-existing conditions differently.
 Some may allow coverage for certain issues, while others might exclude them entirely.
 It’s worth comparing what’s on offer to see what suits your pet’s health needs.